MaterializeInc/materialize/doc/developer/platform/architecture-storage.md

 ### Outcomes

-The reason we follow the recipe is because many good things happen automatically.
+The reason we follow the recipe is because we uphold the desired three properties automatically.

 1. *Definiteness.*